skalyaanamoorthy/thermostability-transfer/README.md

 Then install Pytorch according to the instructions: https://pytorch.org/get-started/locally/ .
 In most cases, it will suffice to `pip install torch`.

+On the ComputeCanada cluster, you will have to comment out arrow dependency and load the module instead with `module load arrow`.

 Now you can install the requirements:

 `pip install -r requirements.txt`